2050 Net Zero Strategy - Lam Research

 Suppliers

-We collaborate with suppliers to reduce our supply chain-based emissions through ongoing engagement and data collection.
-Lam’s Supply Chain ESG team spearheads these efforts and has launched a supplier engagement platform to track suppliers’ climate-related goals and performance.
+We strive to collaborate with suppliers to reduce our supply chain-based emissions through ongoing engagement and data collection.
+We offer trainings, one-on-one support, and energy audits for select suppliers to support their goal-setting and decarbonization efforts.

 Customers and products